gderecho/stats/README.md

 Currently, it is a static webapp that calculates one-variable statistics and does two-proportion z-tests.

 Features include:
  * Mathjax rendering
  * Highcharts charts

+I recommend using Chromium/Chrome or the latest version of IE on a computer (not a phone).
+Some of the popovers don't seem to work with the latest version of Firefox/Iceweasel.

 If you want to run this app on a local machine, please run a local web server.
 Otherwise, some browsers will fail the